Amazing Women – Simone Segouin

 Segouin became renowned as a symbolic representation of women in the Resistance.

-And her love with Roland Boursier was long-lasting.
+And her love for Roland Boursier was long-lasting.
 Even though they never married, they had six children, all of whom were given Segouin’s maiden last name.

 Around four years ago, the British military foundation Soldering On presented her with a global award.